 Dr. Galupo is Professor of Psychology

-at Towson University.
+and director of the Sexual and Gender Identity Research lab at Towson University.
 Her teaching interests include: Sex Differences: Psychological Perspectives,

 Gender Identity in Transition, LGBT Studies, Sensation and Perception, and Research

 Methods.
 Her research

 interests focus on understanding the intersection of sexual orientation and gender identity as they are negotiated in the context of social and personal relationships, with a particular focus on bisexual/plurisexual and transgender experience.
 Dr. Galupo serves as the

 editor-in-chief for both the Journal of GLBT Family Studies (2013-present) and the Journal of Bisexuality (2015-present).

 & Representative Work

 Interpretation of Gender: Maryland Morning w/ Sheilah Kast

 Boyer, C. R. *, & Galupo, M. P. (2015, In Press).
 “Prove It!”: Same-Sex Performativity among Sexual Minority Women and Men.
 Psychology & Sexuality.